simplemono/world/README.md

 Software tends to become complex very quickly, even if you use Clojure and embrace its simplicity.
 Logs help to find and diagnose a bug.
-But the likelihood is high that you just not have logged enough data to fully understand the bug.
-During development temporarily adding a `def` or `println` here and there helps, but good luck trying to do this in your production system.
+But the likelihood is high that you need to log more data to understand the bug fully.
+During development, temporarily adding a `def` or `println` here and there helps, but good luck trying to do this in your production system.

 Functions with the signature described above can be put together like this: